 As part of the Scoring Phase process, Applicants will be required to provide a detailed description of the proposed project.
-Applicants will be encouraged to review the Prioritization and Scoring Phase section of the application to ensure that the project description submitted in this section of the application will satisfy program requirements and related scoring rubric elements.
+Applicants will be encouraged to review the Prioritization and Scoring Phase section of the application of the application will satisfy program requirements and related scoring rubric elements.